-The Music Festures described in this user guide are part of Vocal Warm Up Exercises Feature Pack for Singscope.
+The Music Festures described in this user guide are part of Sheet Music Support Pack for Singscope.
 It is availble as an In-App Purchase item in Singscope.
 Before purchasing the item, you can activate the free trial to enable the feature pack for a limited time.

-After you purchase the item or activate the free trial, in the Contents tab, tap the second item Vocal Warm Up Exercises to open it.
+After you purchase the item or activate the free trial, in the Contents tab, tap the second item Scales and Arpeggios to open it.

-The Vocal Warm Up Exercises folder contains a list of special sheet music for vocal warm up and exercises purpose.
+The Scales and Arpeggios folder contains a list of sheet music for singing warm-ups and exercises purposes.
 Tap on an item to open it in the Scope.

 When scope is opened for the first time, it shows the help screen.
 Tap on each tool to show a brief description of the tool.
 Or simply tap on the Next bottom and dismiss the help screen.

 On the scope page, there are three parts.
 From top to bottom, each part shows the folowing content respectively: the Sheet Music, the Waveform of your singing voice, and the Pitch Graph.

 On pitch graph, the horizental axis represents time in units of beat defined on the sheet music.
 The vertical axis represents pitch in units of semitone.
 For each musical note described on the sheet music, its pitch and time postion is highlighted on the graph.
 Those highlight marks can be used as a reference when singing.